indiamos/indiamos.github.io/about.md

 *[MS IIS]: Microsoft Internet Information Services

 At one of my very first office jobs, I ended up managing [Poets.org](http://www.poets.org/), which at the time was (and surely still is) one of the largest poetry sites on the Web.
-I had never even _seen_ the Web before working there, but I learned to deal with the whole stack—including MS IIS, MS SQL Server, and a lot of ColdFusion—mostly by reading O'Reilly books and whatever documentation existed, in those dark days before StackOverflow.
+I had never even _seen_ the Web before working there, but I learned to deal with the whole stack — including MS IIS, MS SQL Server, and a lot of ColdFusion — mostly by reading O'Reilly books and whatever documentation existed, in those dark days before StackOverflow.
 I also handled SEO and traffic analytics, wrote all of the site’s FAQ pages, and fielded dozens of e-mails a day from users.
 I eventually had three direct reports, all of whom also learned HTML under my guidance.

 ## Skills overview